❗ Editor’s note

 Regional brokers like Homie may offer the largest commission rebates

-Some regional brokerages, such as Homie Real Estate, offer larger commission refunds than Redfin.
-But they typically have much smaller service areas — especially outside of major cities — and you may face more service trade-offs or unusual terms and conditions.
+Some regional brokerages, such as Homie Real Estate, offer larger buyer’s agent commission refunds than Redfin.
+But they typically have much smaller service areas.

 Here’s what to look for when you’re evaluating regional or local discount brokerages:

-Many home buyer rebate programs come with steep service trade-offs, especially unusual restrictions that could affect your customer experience.
-Make sure to verify whether there are any additional strings attached to the rebate before you sign with an agent.
+Some home buyer rebate programs come with unusual restrictions that could affect your customer experience.

 Maximum savings or minimum fees